The Academic, Researcher, and Clinician Network (ARC Network) is one of the key CIPSRT Hub activities.

 The Canadian Institute for Public Safety Research and Treatment (CIPSRT) Network of Academics, Researchers, and Clinicians is expanding.

 CIPSRT is a key component of the National Action Plan on Post-Traumatic Stress Injuries, and it is part of a National Research Consortium with the Canadian Institutes of Health Research.
 CIPSRT serves as a Knowledge Exchange Hub for knowledge synthesis, translation, and exchange.
 CIPSRT’s mission is to help current and former public safety personnel (PSP), their leaders, and their families to maintain and improve their mental health and well-being using the best contemporary research evidence.
-CIPSRT’s collective efforts are supported by the CIPSRT Academic, Research, and Clinical Network (ARC Network) of professionals.
+CIPSRT’s collective efforts are supported by the CIPSRT Academic, Researcher, and Clinician Network (ARC Network) of professionals.

 Click here for the National Action Plan on Post-Traumatic Stress Injuries.